Financial Assessment Procedure

 When to request a financial assessment

-2. The person is ordinarily resident is the Local Authority area (or present in the Area with no settled residence); and
+2. The individual is ordinarily resident in the Local Authority area (or present with no settled residence); and

-4. The Local Authority intends to use its powers to charge for that service; unless
+4. The Local Authority Charging Policy is to charge for that service.

 Note: In Swindon carers are not financially assessed, so an assessment should not be requested.